Introduction to the four decision making styles

 This kind of decision making is for a long term, and subjected to changes.

 For example, after Singapore gained independence, the Singapore government decided on industrialization.
 That was a conceptual style decision-making.
-There was no guarantee of success,
+There was no guarantee of success,and no historical data for analysis.

 As a result of the decision, Jurong Industrial Park was developed along with roads and infrastructure.